Direct taxation: Personal and company taxation

 2. Taxation of bank and other interest paid to non-residents

 In principle, taxpayers are required to declare income from interest.
 In practice, the free movement of capital and banking secrecy have offered scope for tax evasion.
 Some Member States impose a withholding tax on interest income.
 In 1989, the Commission proposed the introduction of a common system of withholding tax on interest income, levied at the rate of 15%.
 This proposal was then withdrawn and replaced by a new one to ensure minimum effective taxation of savings income in the form of interest payments (with a tax rate of 20%).
 Following lengthy negotiations, a compromise was reached, and Council Directive 2003/48/EC on the taxation of interest income was adopted.
 It has since been replaced by the more far-reaching Directive 2014/107/EU, which, together with Directive 2011/16/EU, provides for comprehensive exchanges of information between tax authorities.
-In June 2023, the Commission presented a proposal for a Council directive on faster and safer relief of excess withholding taxes (‘FASTER’) to make withholding tax procedures in the EU more efficient for cross-border investors and national administrations.
+In December 2024, Council Directive (EU) 2025/50 on faster and safer relief of excess withholding taxes (‘FASTER’) was adopted.
+It aims to make withholding tax procedures in the EU more efficient for cross-border investors and national administrations by establishing mechanisms for double taxation relief.

 Role of the European Parliament